Jimdo/serverless-dynamodb-ttl/README.md

         field: your-ttl-property-name
 ```

 That's it!
-After the next deployment serverless will make sure to configure your TTL property in DynamoDB.
+After the next deployment (`sls deploy`) serverless will configure your TTL properties in DynamoDB.

 ## License